 Bridget joined NACCOM as Director in July 2021.
 She has worked in housing and homelessness for over 15 years, most recently at the Nationwide Foundation.
 Her extensive funding, policy and influencing experience has played a key role in the Foundation’s Decent Affordable Homes Strategy, through leading a programme to improve the private rented sector so that it provides better and more affordable homes to people in need.
 This included co-founding the Renters’ Reform Coalition, which brings together 20 organisations representing renters to positively and proactively influence Government policy.
 Prior to the Nationwide Foundation, Bridget spent a decade working in the housing team at Crisis, collaborating with charities and local authorities across the UK to fund, establish and deliver housing services.

 Hannah Gurnham joined NACCOM in June 2019 as Communications Coordinator, before moving to External Affairs Manager.
 Hannah oversees the strategic planning and management of NACCOM’s policy, research, communications, campaigns, advocacy and public affairs work.
 Hannah has over a decade’s experience of PR and marketing within public and charity organisations, including the homelessness sector.
-Hannah is based in the South of England and works three days a week.
+Hannah is based in the South of England and works four days a week.

 Katie FawcettNetwork Development Coordinator